 Researchers also believe that younger drivers will make up a disproportionate percentage of the additional fatalities.
 Chi found that older drivers were less likely to significantly change their driving patterns based on gas prices, as they still needed to drive to work and to take care of family matters.
 Younger drivers, though, with less commitments and less discretionary income, are expected to drive more as gas prices decline.

 Contact Weber & Nierenberg

 At Weber & Nierenberg, we bring over 75 combined years of experience to people in and around Northern California & the Bay Area who have been injured in a motorcycle accident.
 We place a premium on personal service and attention, taking the time to learn the unique aspects of your case, so that we can customize our representation to get the outcome you seek.
-When you hire us to help you pursue full and fair compensation for all your losses, either Joe Nierenberg or Steve Weber will work directly with you throughout the process.
+When you hire us to help you pursue full and fair compensation for all your losses, Joe Nierenberg will work directly with you throughout the process.